Sweet Onion & Vinegar Coleslaw Dressing

 For a great summer cocktail in big-batch form (also great for entertaining), check out this margarita recipe!

 The dressing is sweet and oniony, and bright and tangy with vinegar.
 With a sprinkling of little celery seeds, this simple dish packs in tons of flavor.
-And there’s no mayo, a salad request I often hear.
+It’s great with so many meals!

-I like to serve this coleslaw salad without mayo with our favorite sloppy joes, and with main entrees that are hot off the backyard grill.
+I like to serve this coleslaw salad without mayo with our favorite Sloppy Joes, and with main entrees that are hot off the backyard grill.
 It’s pretty awesome with this crispy-skinned Beer Can Chicken and these Easy Grilled Pork Chops.
 Also think about serving this side dish with my Margarita Grilled Shrimp, yum!

 Tips for the Best Coleslaw Dressing